-From entertainment dramas, scenic destinations, lip-smacking delicacies to advanced technologies, there is so much that South Korea offers.
-Besides being home to K-pop, kimchi, K-dramas, and some of the most renowned tech giants globally, South Korea is also the land of 12 UNESCO World Heritage Sites and is often known as one of the most UNESCO-dense countries.
-Read on to learn more about these breath-taking cultural sites in South Korea.
+From entertainment dramas and scenic destinations to lip-smacking delicacies and advanced technologies, South Korea has much to offer.
+In addition to being the birthplace of K-pop, kimchi, and K-dramas and hosting some of the world’s most renowned tech giants, South Korea is also home to 12 UNESCO World Heritage Sites, making it one of the most UNESCO-dense countries.
+Read on to learn more about these breathtaking cultural sites in South Korea.

 Baekje Historic Areas